gld1982ltd/pacbot/README.md

 ## Config

-Pacman will look for a `config.js` file in the directory in which it is run.
+Pacbot will look for a `config.js` file in the directory in which it is run.
 You can override where to look for the config with the `-c` command line flag.
 The config is a valid node.js module.
 Here is an example: